-The name of a Texas SMLLC must contain the phrase "Limited Liability Company" or "Limited Company," or an abbreviation of one of those phrases such as "L.L.C.," "L.C.," or "Ltd. Co."
-The SMLLC's name must be distinguishable on the records of the Texas Secretary of State (SOS) from the names of other business entities already registered or reserved with the state.
+In addition, the SMLLC's name must be distinguishable on the records of the Texas Secretary of State (SOS) from the names of other business entities already registered or reserved with the state.
+(Tex.
+Bus.
+Org.
+Code § 5.053 (2023).)

 The operating agreement is usually made between the single member and the LLC itself.
 The agreement typically covers the member's rights, duties, and obligations, as well as the SMLLC's management structure.
 Having an agreement in place can help with liability protection by separating your business from you personally.
 It also can be useful with lenders and other businesses when entering into business transactions.

-In some cases, for example if you will be selling goods and collecting sales tax, you'll need to register with the Texas Comptroller of Public Accounts (CPA).
+In some cases, for example, if you'll be selling goods and collecting sales tax, you'll need to register with the Texas Comptroller of Public Accounts (CPA).
 (Texas also imposes an annual franchise tax on most SMLLCs.)
-Depending on the tax involved, you may be able to register online, by mail (using the correct form), or in person at a CPA field office.
+Depending on the tax involved, you might be able to register online, by mail (using the correct form), or in person at a CPA field office.

-Depending on what kind of business you're running and where it's located, you may need to obtain local or state business licenses for your SMLLC.
+Depending on what kind of business you're running and where it's located, you could need to obtain local or state business licenses for your SMLLC.
 Among other possibilities, these might include licenses related to: